 At The Good Care Group, we know through our experience in helping many families to plan live-in care over the last 10 years that the cost of care is a significant consideration.
 Live-in care is fast becoming the preferred choice for those wishing to stay in the comfort and familiarity of their own home whilst receiving the care and support they need.

 If you are considering a move into a care home, it is worth researching the cost so you can make an informed decision as to what is right for you and your family and plan for the longer term.

 Here we provide guidance on the cost of nursing and residential care homes in the UK so that you and your family have the information you need to choose the most suitable option.

 How much does a care home cost?

 There are many factors that impact the cost of a care home, including where the care home is located, the quality of the environment and facilities available and the level of care you require.

-If you would like a high quality, luxury private care home where they invest in both their environment and care teams, you can expect to pay in excess of £60,000 per year for a room and residential care, rising in excess of £80,000 or more per annum for nursing care or specialist care to support those living with conditions, like dementia, Parkinson’s or Multiple Sclerosis (MS) or for those who need stroke care, cancer care and palliative care.
+If you would like a high-quality, luxury private care home where they invest in both their environment and care teams, you can expect to pay in excess of £60,000 per year for a room and residential care.
+This can rise in excess of £80,000 or more per annum for nursing care or specialist care to support those living with conditions, like dementia, Parkinson’s or Multiple Sclerosis (MS) or for those who need stroke care, cancer care and palliative care.

 There are other factors you need to consider when looking at the overall cost.